haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/frontend_custom_strategies.md

 ## 概述 {#m2arch-whatis-overview}

-The Magento {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} is designed to optimize {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} customization, with highly extensible <i>themes</i> being the central customization mechanism.
+The Magento {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} is designed to optimize {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} customization, with highly extensible <i>themes</i> being the central customization mechanism.

 Merchants are encouraged to use Magento组件 and themes to extend and transform the appearance of their storefronts.